wpbonelli/find-ufos/README.md

-# Phenome Force Demo: UFOs
+# Phenome Force Demo: Find UFOs

 A short workflow to demonstrate how to integrate code with PlantIT.
 Applies a threshold, dilates/closes, and finds contours of (U)nidentified (F)ruit (O)bjects in an image.